DevExpress/testcafe/CONTRIBUTING.md

 -   Poor quality code.
 -   Other [development priorities](https://testcafe.io/402949/roadmap) may take precedence.

-Please also note that we do not merge pull requests until the changes are documented.
-You're welcome to document a new capability yourself.
-You should add your description as a pull request comment, and include links to Testcafe [documentation](https://testcafe.io/documentation) pages that need editing.
-While writing the documentation, please, follow the [guidelines](#guidelines).
+We merge pull requests after the changes are documented.
+If you want to document a new capability, write a comment with your description to a pull request.
+Please, follow the [guidelines](#guidelines) during the writing.

 ## Contribute to Documentation

-Testcafe [documentation](https://testcafe.io/documentation) is not open-source.
-If you find an inaccuracy in the docs, send us a note in a [Github issue](https://github.com/DevExpress/testcafe/issues/new).
-Please, don't forget to add `AREA: docs` label so that the appropriate team gets a new issue for review.
+Users can't submit documentation pull requests because TestCafe stores [documentation](https://testcafe.io/documentation) in the private repository.
+To notify the team of an inaccuracy in the docs, create a [Github issue](https://github.com/DevExpress/testcafe/issues/new) with the `AREA: docs` label.

 #### Guidelines

-We follow a set of documentation guidelines and practices.
-The main idea is to make our docs easy to read.
-So, when submitting a new issue, please, make sure that:
+TestCafe team adheres to a set of writing guidelines and practices that make our docs easy to read.
+When you submit a comment about a new capability or a new issue of an inaccuracy, please, follow the main rules:

 -   You don't use gerunds, passive voice and past tense
 -   Every sentence expresses a single idea
 -   You don't needlessly repeat the same piece of information

+When the suggestions satisfy the above rules, it helps TestCafe team to update the documentation quicker.